 Making it special

-The best types of offer letters are authentic and so branded that other companies would have a hard time replicating them.
+The best types of offer letters are so branded that other companies would have a hard time replicating them.
 Take Spotify’s offer letter in the form of a playlist:

 Here are some things great offer letters have in common: